 There’s no Filipino dining experience more fun than a boodle fight.
 A tradition that started in the Philippine military, a boodle feast consists of a central mound of food – typically grilled Filipino food – piled high on banana leaves.
 Diners are seated around the spread and expected to eat kamayan-style, which means to “eat with one’s hands”.
 Many restaurants offer boodle feasts but one of the most popular is Blackbeard’s Seafood Island.
 They have many branches in Manila, including Mall of Asia.

-Here’s a video I made of a recent boodle feast we had to celebrate my mother-in-law’s 88th birthday.
+Check out this video I made of the boodle fight we had to celebrate my mother-in-law’s 88th birthday.
 It’s a fun experience and a must-do for any first-time visitor to the Philippines.

 Expect to Spend: Around PHP 400 per person with drinks / Grab fare from Poblacion: Around PHP 321 each way (Destination: SM Mall of Asia)

 Abe belongs to the iconic LJC group of restaurants that’s been serving excellent Filipino cuisine for over 30 years.
 It’s one of the first restaurants I think of when entertaining foreign guests.
 Popular dishes include the Lamb Adobo, Crispy Pork Adobo ni Lola Ising, Bamboo Rice (pictured below), and Sikreto ni Maria (sticky rice dessert with ripe mangoes and macapuno ice cream).
 For more adventurous eaters, I suggest trying the Betute (stuffed frogs) and Arobong Kamaru (sauteed crickets).